 Tao-te ching Comments

-Definition of Tao
+Definition of the Tao

 Quote